Space weather: US National Space Weather Program

 The purpose of the US National Space Weather Program is to focus research on the needs of the affected commercial and military communities, to connect the research and user communities, to create coordination between operational data centers, and to better define user community needs.
 NOAA operates the National Weather Service's Space Weather Prediction Center.

 The concept was turned into an action plan in 2000, an implementation plan in 2002, an assessment in 2006 and a revised strategic plan in 2010.
 A revised action plan was scheduled to be released in 2011 followed by a revised implementation plan in 2012.

 ICAO Space Weather Advisory

-International Civil Aviation Organization (ICAO) implemented a Space Weather Advisory program in late 2019.
+The International Civil Aviation Organization (ICAO) implemented a Space Weather Advisory program in late 2019.
 Under this program, ICAO designated four global space weather service providers: